What is FerrisKey?

 Why FerrisKey?

-FerrisKey was built from scratch in Rust to address the shortcomings of existing IAM solutions:
+FerrisKey was built from scratch in Rust for teams that want a clear, modern IAM system:

-- Multi-Tenancy — Realms provide complete tenant isolation.
-Users, clients, roles, credentials, and configuration are fully scoped — one deployment serves many organizations.
+- Multi-Tenancy: Realms isolate users, clients, roles, credentials, and configuration so one deployment can serve many organizations.

-- Open Source — MIT-licensed, community-driven, and designed for transparency.
+- Open Source: FerrisKey is MIT-licensed, community-driven, and designed to be understood.

 Modules

-FerrisKey is organized into purpose-built modules, each handling a specific aspect of identity management:
+FerrisKey is organized into modules, each focused on one part of identity management:

 Trident

-Multi-factor authentication — TOTP, WebAuthn passkeys, magic links, and recovery codes.
+Multi-factor authentication with TOTP, WebAuthn passkeys, magic links, and recovery codes.

 SeaWatch

-Audit & security events — track every critical action across your realms.
+Audit and security events for critical actions across your realms.

 Compass